Grate-Oracle-Lewot/GrateCrystal/README.md

 Nostalgia.

-# Why not space out the names of Solar Beam and--
+# Why not space out the names of Solar Beam and—

 NO. Worst decision Game Freak has ever made by a country mile.